isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by SMS Tan Kiat How at the Committee of Supply Debate 2024.md

 <li>
 <p>We have started working with tech industry to incorporate AI capabilities
 in their digital solutions.
-I am glad to share that as of today, around 20% of these solutions are already AI-enabled.</p>
+I am glad to share that as of today, around 20% of these pre-approved solutions are already AI-enabled.</p>
 </li>
 <li>
 <p>For example, AI capabilities are integrated seamlessly into customer relationship